LDCVia/ldcvia-apidocs/source/index.md

 If the collection name (or database name) do not currently exist then they will automatically be created.
 By this process you can effectively create a brand new database by simply inserting a new document.
 Bear in mind that you will need to set up security for the database once it has been created.

+If you want to submit several documents at once (this can often result in better performance) simply send an array of JSON document objects.

 ```java
 package com.ldcvia.rest;